c3d/xl/README.md

 ### A very powerful, yet simple API

-With these examples, we have demonstrated that using ELIoT, we can answer queries from applications that have very different requirements.
+With these examples, we have demonstrated that using Elfe, we can answer queries from applications that have very different requirements.
 An application will get exactly the data it needs, when it needs it, minimizing network traffic and optimizing energy utilization.